centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 1. Prepare the OpenSSL configuration:

   Due to a policy change at Google, self-signed certificates may be rejected by the Google Chrome browser (it is not even possible to add an exception).
-To continue using this browser, you have to change the OpenSSL configuration.
+To continue using this browser, you must change the OpenSSL configuration.

   <Tabs groupId="sync">
   <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">